11lugg/stepping-stone/README.md

 This isn't an exausted list.
 Please look at the package-lock.json file for all dependencies.

 This is a work in progress and there is additional functionality being added.
 Please check back frequently to see its progress.
-Below is a roadmap of upcoming tasks:
+Below is a roadmap of upcoming tasks.
+Here is a link to all my current commits https://github.com/11lugg/stepping-stone/commits/main:

 - Migrating from Redux Thunk to Redux Saga to control the async actions more closely
 - Adding stipe api to take payments for products